 Whether to allow businesses to deduct the full amount of their investments (other than buildings) for the next five years in the same year they make the investment, rather than spreading it out over a number of years

-You will then get a briefing on the various part of the defense budget and evaluate arguments for why it should be increased or decreased.
-These include:
+You will then get a briefing on the various parts of the defense budget, evaluate arguments for why it should be increased or decreased, and get an opportunity to adjust it up or down.
+These areas include:

 - Air Power